Royal Caribbean's Next-Gen, Wildly Over-the-Top Cruise Ship Is Almost Ready

 As for sailing, Icon will make seven-night trips from Miami across the eastern and western Caribbean throughout the year.
 All sailings will include a stop at the company's private island, Perfect Day at CocoCay in The Bahamas, which is home to all sorts of other thrills and activities, including the tallest waterslide in North America.
 New with Icon will be an adults-only alcove on the island, Hideaway Beach, that will have private cabanas, ocean views, and a huge pool.
 The ship will also visit Cozumel, Mexico; Roatán, Honduras; and Philipsburg, St. Maarten.

 While those dates might still sound a bit far off, the early sellout goes to show that you’ll want to move fast to snatch up the travel dates and specific accommodations and destinations that you are looking for.
-Also, the above rates represent a 30% discount from their regular price and only apply to select Royal Caribbean sailings booked through January 31, 2023.

 The AquaDome itself is a major feat of design and engineering in the cruise space.
 As the video explains, the steel-and-glass dome structure weighs 363 tons and is the largest structure of its type to ever be lowered onto a cruise ship.
 It was a process that took over 80 hours to complete.